SwifterSwift/SwifterSwift/README.md

 SwifterSwift is a library of **over 500 properties and methods**, designed to extend Swift's functionality and productivity, staying faithful to the original Swift API design guidelines.

 Check Examples.playground from the project for some cool examples!
+We use [XcodeGen](https://github.com/yonaskolb/XcodeGen) to generate project file.

 ## Documentation